decentri-fi/defi-hub/.github/README.md

 ## Building the project

 The project is entirely written in Kotlin.
+The only prerequisite is to have a JDK 17+ installed.

 ```shell
 ./mvn clean package